dominickeehan/dominickeehan.github.io/index.md

 I am a PhD candidate in operations research at the University of Auckland.
 Broadly, I am interested in theory and methodology that enables decision making for the modern business environment.

 In 2024 I was a visiting researcher at Imperial College London, supported by the Claude McCarthy Fellowship.
-My recent research involves nonparametric estimation with nonstationary data.
-My previous research concerns the performance of approximations of stochastic dynamic programs.
+My recent research involves nonparametric distribution estimation with nonstationary data.
+My previous research concerns the performance of approximations of multistage stochastic optimization problems.

 ## Research